heroichornet/postcards/README.md

 ```
 - Issue `postcards-chuck-norris send --help` for more information about the additional flags.

-### Plugin: postcards-birthday
+### Plugin: postcards-birthdays

 Check if it's a friend's birthday in the next few days and send him a birthday postcard.
 Can be scheduled to run once a day on a pi.

 A birthday.json file is required.

 ```json
 {